 More importantly, people may vote for parties like the AfD precisely because they’re doing well.
 The AfD was created in 2013 in opposition to Chancellor Angela Merkel’s response to the euro crisis.
 After she reluctantly agreed to bail out Greece in the spring of 2010 – though only if it implemented extreme austerity and structural reforms – many Germans feared the emergence of a “transfer union” in which fiscally responsible countries would endlessly subsidize the fiscally irresponsible (the AfD’s name was a direct response to her statement that “there is no alternative” to bailouts).
 The AfD stood for an extreme version of her own endlessly repeated idea that countries should be responsible for their own debt – even in a currency union such as the eurozone.
 Its voters oppose “expropriation” – in other words, having their money taken away from them.

 Of course, this does not answer the more difficult question of exactly how many of the nearly 6 million Germans who voted for the AfD in the recent election did so for this reason – in other words because of “economic factors” – and how many did so for “cultural” reasons (that, is anger at immigration and/or Muslims and/or at the progressive cultural change in Germany since 1968).
-It is worth emphasizing, however, that over two million German voters voted for the AfD in the last election in 2013, when its focus was still on the eurozone.
-So it seems to me plausible that around one-third of AfD voters may be motivated at least in part by fears of “expropriation” in a “transfer union”.
+It is worth remembering, however, that over two million German voters voted for the AfD in the last election in 2013, when its focus was still on the eurozone.
+So it seems to me plausible that around one-third of AfD voters may be motivated at least in part by economic issues.
+(German Finance Minister Wolfgang Schäuble went further in 2016 and claimed that “50 percent” of the support for the AfD could be attributed to ECB policy.)
 In the end, though, it may be impossible to separate cultural and economic factors.
 They are linked in the rhetoric of AfD leaders, who claim that, in both the euro and refugee crises, Merkel suspended the rule of law.

 What I think this all illustrates is that there is a complicated typology of “populism” – even in Europe.
 The problem with the term is that it tends to elide the differences between different types of Eurosceptic parties.
 In particular, there are important differences between left-wing and right-wing Eurosceptic parties.
 But it seems to me that there are also important differences between “populism” in creditor countries and in debtor countries.
 It is striking that in debtor countries such as Greece and Spain, left-wing parties such as Syriza and Podemos – which focus on economic rather than cultural issues – have emerged as powerful political forces.
 In creditor countries, on other hand, right-wing parties such as the AfD and the Finns Party – which focus on both cultural and economic issues – have made a greater impact.